Mary Wells: 1943–1961: Early life and career

-Stardom (1962–1964)
+1962–1964: Commercial success

-Almost immediately after these failures, however, Gordy assigned Miracles lead singer and songwriter Smokey Robinson to compose Wells' next single.
+Gordy assigned Smokey Robinson to compose Wells's next single.
 Inspired by the calypso pop of Harry Belafonte, as well as the growing girl group craze of that period, Robinson composed the pop song "The One Who Really Loves You", which Wells sung under a softer, sweeter tone.
 Released in February 1962, the song was an immediate hit, reaching number two on the R&B Sides chart and number eight on the Hot 100.
-This was then followed by the similar-sounding "You Beat Me to the Punch" a few months later.
-The song became her first number one R&B hit and her second top ten pop hit, peaking at number nine on the Hot 100.
-Wells won a Grammy Award nomination for the song in the Best Rock & Roll Recording category in 1963, becoming the first Motown artist to win a Grammy nomination.
+This was followed by "You Beat Me to the Punch" a few months later.
+The song became her first number one Billboard R&B hit and her second top ten pop hit, peaking at number nine on the Billboard Hot 100.
+Wells earned a Grammy Award nomination for the song in the Best Rock & Roll Recording category in 1963, becoming the first Motown artist to receive a Grammy nomination.

 In late 1962, the Robinson-composed "Two Lovers" was released as the next single and became her third consecutive top ten single on the Hot 100, peaking at number seven and became her second R&B number one.
-The result made Wells the first black female solo artist to produce three consecutive top ten singles and just the second female artist overall after Brenda Lee.
 "Two Lovers" became her first million-selling single and Wells was awarded a gold disc.
 In October 1962, Wells was the major headliner of the first Motortown Revue, where her energetic performances were often the highlight of the Revue.

 Throughout 1963, Wells continued to enjoy success.
 Her third studio album, Two Lovers and Other Great Hits, became her first charted album, peaking at number 49 on the Billboard Top LPs chart.
-Wells' next hit, "Laughing Boy", reached number 15 on the Hot 100, breaking her historic top ten streak.
-After the follow-up, "Your Old Standby" barely cracked the top 40, Wells began working with Holland-Dozier-Holland, resulting in the rock-inflected hit "You Lost the Sweetest Boy" while enjoying a double sided hit with the song and the Robinson-penned "What's Easy for Two Is Hard for One".
+Wells's next hit, "Laughing Boy", broke her top ten streak, peaking at number 15 on the Hot 100.
+After the follow-up, "Your Old Standby", barely cracked the top 40, Wells began working with Holland-Dozier-Holland, resulting in the rock-inflected hit "You Lost the Sweetest Boy" while enjoying a double sided hit with the song and the Robinson-penned "What's Easy for Two Is Hard for One".